AdrBog/OtherApps-Examples/README.md

 ## Libre Lists Sample
 A small application that makes a connection to a Libre Lists database table and then displays its contents.

+## Menu template
+A template with a functional drop-down menu.

 ## OLD Examples
 These examples were made with an old version of Other Apps and they do not work in Other Apps (< 0.5.0)